naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Annoyed: **[disgusted look]** ...I'm just glad it isn't really blood after all.

-ShadeMan Annoyed: Look at what you've donwe!
+ShadeMan Annoyed: Look at what you've done!
 That was my last glass!
 Grrr...
 You little brat.
 Kyeh...
 I'll...

 UlalaMolly Annoyed: Should've memorized the script!

-ShadeMan Scary: Enough! **[eyes glows red as he lunges towards Molly]]** Have at you!
+ShadeMan Scary: Enough! **[eyes glows red as he lunges towards Molly]** Have at you!

 UlalaMolly Shocked: You did it wrong aga- **EEK!!**